elaforge/karya/doc/DEVELOPMENT.md

 The easiest way to run individual tests is from ghci.
 Just load the test module, and type in the test name.
 Then you can `:r` and up-arrow as you try to get it to pass.

+## verify performance tests

+`tools/verify-all` - Each score can carry its own end to end test, which is simply that it saves its performance, and `verify_performance` can then make sure derivation hasn't changed.
+It can verify various backends: MIDI, lilypond, and im.  `tools/verify-all` will run this on a predetermined set of scores.

+## profiling

+`tools/timing` - `verify_performance` can also be profiled, to get an end to end profile of derivation and backend performance (for MIDI).
+`tools/timing/all` will extract relevant seeming stats into `data/prof/timing`, where `tools/timing/scan.py` can format them.

+Like tests, profiles end with `_profile.hs`.
+They can be run by hand with `tools/run_profile.py`, which will put the appropriate flags on and write the outputs to a directory.

+## ghc eventlog

+`bin/opt-eventlog` to start a seq that writes ghc eventlog.
+`App.ConvertEventLog` converts it to chrome:// tracing (or perfetto) format, but I never used it much.

+## c++ events

+`fltk/util.h` has a `Timing` logger which writes to `seq.events`.
+The idea was to find out where GUI rendering takes time.
+Not sure where the tools to parse it went, but the format is simple.